It’s a very exciting time in the language services industry.

 In October, for instance, Microsoft announced that their speech recognition system now recognizes conversational speech as well as humans do.

 And Google’s Neural Machine Translation is all over the news.
-Gideon Lewis-Kraus’s recent New York Times piece, “The Great Awakening,” is an excellent account of Google’s efforts to develop Artificial Intelligence programs and highlights their application to automatic language translation.
+Gideon Lewis-Kraus’s recent New York Times piece, “The Great Awakening,” is an excellent account of Google’s efforts to develop Artificial Intelligence programs and highlights their application to automatic language translation services.

 Even when compared to their own most recent efforts in Statistical Machine Translation, Google’s Neural Machine Translation has made truly impressive progress in providing more fluent and grammatical translations.